omarryhan/nextjs-i18n-example/README.md

 - Bundle size and the size of XHR payloads from calling `getServerSideProps` when doing page transitions on the client.

 - Response latency because of the IO time needed to load all the translations.
 If I'm going to take a wild guess, this latency is probably negligible, especially if you're hosting witha hosting provider that uses SSD (most popular ones do).
+It's probably best to memoize all the translations being loaded from the file system.
+PRs are welcome :)

 #### `withI18n`